Testimonies from those with Special needs and their families

 Nearly aborted, graciously adopted and later abandoned, Lori Sealy has traveled the road of atheism and lived a life of autism.
 Lori was diagnosed with Autism as an adult and not long after that diagnosis learned her son had autism as well.
 In this interview, parents of a young man who has autism ask Lori the questions burning in the hearts of other parents with high functioning children that struggle every day with the "thorn of autism."

-In this one hour long interview two sets of parents share how they learned their children had a form of autism and how that diagnosis impacts their lives.
+In this one hour long interview two sets of parents share how they learned their children had a form of autism.
+The vulnerability of these families will help equip other parents as they navigate the foreign land of autism.
+They discuss how having an autistic child affected their marriage, other siblings and much more.

 RECOMMENDED reading for Parents